AntennaPod/antennapod.github.io/_blog/2023-11-26-google podcasts migration.md

 We can promise you won’t need to do that.
 Here is how to export all your subscriptions and automatically add them to AntennaPod:

 1. Export your Google Podcasts data in OPML format: you can do this directly from your phone, via the Export Subscriptions screen in Google Podcasts, or, alternatively, by visiting [takeout.google.com](https://takeout.google.com) and selecting Google Podcasts.

+{: .alert .alert-warning}
+There [seems](https://github.com/AntennaPod/AntennaPod/issues/6884#issuecomment-2101029913) to be an issue with exporting subscriptions from the web.
+We strongly recommend going to the app on your phone or tablet, and tap on 'Export subscriptions' on the Home screen.

 2. If necessary, copy the OPML file to your phone (or send it to yourself via email).
 3. Finally, open AntennaPod’s settings > Import/Export > “OPML import” and select your OPML file.